 * Information on COVID-19 vaccines is rapidly evolving, and this fact sheet could become outdated by the time you read it.
 For the most up to date information, please call MotherToBaby at 866-626-6847.

-This sheet talks about COVID-19 vaccines in pregnancy and while breastfeeding.
+This sheet is about COVID-19 vaccines in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is COVID-19?